 It’s that time of year again.
 This tax season, you might be wondering if you can earn miles, points or cash back for paying taxes with one of the best travel credit cards.
 If you owe money, it’s a good time to consider a strategy for earning the most rewards for spending you’ll have to make anyway.
 Paying taxes is a great way to meet credit card minimum spending requirements or hit a spending threshold to earn elite status or other perks.

 It’s not free to pay taxes with a credit card.
 At a minimum, you’ll pay a convenience charge of 1.87% through one of the IRS’s approved payment processors.
 But this can be worth it if it means unlocking a big welcome bonus or racking up points worth more than the fees you’ll pay.

 Paying taxes with a credit card doesn’t always make sense.
-I’ll show you how to do it and whether or not it’s a good idea for your situation.
+I’ll show you how to do it and whether or not it’s a good idea for you.

-Don’t worry.
-You will not be charged cash advance fees when you pay with a credit card.
+Don’t worry, you will not be charged cash advance fees when you pay with a rewards credit card.
 It’s even in the payment processor FAQs: